george-roussos/employeeasy-server/README.md

 ## Installation

 There are two ways to try out the API.
 The first one is to use the deployed version found [here](https://tranquil-caverns-72557.herokuapp.com/).
-You can make all types of request and you can also hook it up to a personal app if you so please.
+You can make all types of requests and you can also hook it up to a personal app if you so please.

 You can also use the source code from this repo; however, you need the secret variables.
 In that case, you can contact me and I can grant you access to the collection.
 After that: